 Three way split competition

-This competition is to encourage members to photograph different types of subject from their usual preference.
+This competition is to encourage members to present a panel of three images with a common subject or theme.

-This Seasons competition is for PRINTS with the set subject theme of "Someone or Something Moving".
+The competition is for PRINTS and the subject or theme is the choice of the photographer

-the entries are made up of three distinct images (PRINTS or PDI as appropriate).
+the entries are made up of three distinct images.

-The images (PRINTS or PDI as appropriate) are to be displayed together as a 'panel'
+The images are to be displayed together as a 'panel'

 The three images can be separate Images which have a connection, or in the form of a "Triptych"

 The three panels of a triptych can vary; sometimes they may flow together to form a single unified scene, or they may each function as a separate image; but usually there will be a strong sense of visual coherence.

 Ways to achieve this include a continuous horizon line or background, a unified palette, consistent handling of the subject matter, or a progression or continuity of theme or subject.